dotnet/AspNetCore.Docs/aspnetcore/grpc/configuration.md

 ### System.Net handler options

 `Grpc.Net.Client` uses a HTTP transport derived from `HttpMessageHandler` to make HTTP requests.
+Each handler offers additional options for how HTTP requests are made.

-The handler is configured on a channel and can be overriden by setting `GrpcChannelOptions.HttpHandler`. .NET Core 3 and .NET 5 or later uses `SocketsHttpHandler` by default. gRPC client apps on .NET Framework [should configure WinHttpHandler](xref:grpc/netstandard#net-framework).
+The handler is configured on a channel and can be overridden by setting `GrpcChannelOptions.HttpHandler`. .NET Core 3 and .NET 5 or later uses <xref:System.Net.Http.SocketsHttpHandler> by default. gRPC client apps on .NET Framework [should configure WinHttpHandler](xref:grpc/netstandard#net-framework).

 For more information about the different handlers and their configuration options, see: